She's bullied me several times: Mercy Aigbe finally speaks on fight with Larritt

 - Mercy Aigbe became the topic of discussion on social media after a lady identified as Larritt threw a bottle at her at a party during a messy fight

-- The actress decided to say her side of the story and she noted that she and Larritt are acquaintances who patronize each other' business
+- The actress decided to say her side of the story and she noted that she and Larritt are acquaintances who patronize each other's business

 - Mercy also added that Larritt has bullied her several times and all effort to find out why she dislikes her so much proved abortive